kercre123/wire-prod-pod/README.md

 ### Set up the bot

 1. Put your Vector on the charger and hold the button for 15 seconds.
 The light will turn off after ~5 seconds, that is normal.
-Just keep holding until he turns back on (do *NOT* clear user data!).
+Just keep holding until he turns back on (This is not the same as clearing user data.
+Do *NOT* clear user data).

 2. He should be at a screen that shows `anki.com/v`.
 On a computer with Bluetooth support (preferably Windows or macOS), go to [https://www.project-victor.org/noflow-devsetup](https://www.project-victor.org/noflow-devsetup) in a Chrome browser and connect to Vector like it tells you to.
 Do not check `Enable auto-setup flow`.
 	-	You may need to reload the page a few times for it to connect correctly